McChoc/BlocInterpreter/README.md

 bar[0][1]; # evaluates to 2
 ```

-If used on an [array](#array) with a [range](#range) as the parameter, it returns an array containing a slice of the original array.
+If used on an [array](#array) with a [range](#range) as the parameter, it returns a slice of the array.
 If the slice goes outside the bounds of the array, an exception is thrown.

 ```csharp
 var foo = { 'a', 'b', 'c', 'd', 'e' };